 ★How do I return a product?

 We know, sometimes our kids get duplicates on their birthday.
-You always have the right to cancel and return your order within 14 days, counted from the day you received the parcel.
+You always have the right to cancel and return your order within 14 days, counting from when you received the parcel.

 1. Start by contacting our customers and inform them about what you would like to return and what order number you have.
 They will then email you a return form and a return slip.

 3. Put on the return slip and hand it in at your drop-off point.
 As soon as we have received your order, we will make a refund via Klarna.
-Note that we will deduct 5 Euro in shipping costs.
-If you have questions about your return, you are more than welcome to contact us at [email protected].
+Note that we will deduct 5 Euro/29 DKK in shipping costs.
+If you have questions about your return, you are more than welcome to contact us at email@example.com.

 ★ What do I do if my product is broken?